raspberrypilearning/scratch-cat-goes-skiing/en/step_6.md

 ## Random obstacle

-At the moment, the obstacle sprite always appears in the same place on the screen.
+At the moment, the obstacle sprite always appears in the same place on the screen, so it's very easy to avoid.
 To make the game more challenging, obstacles should appear in a different position every time.

 + Make a variable called `obstacle_x`{:class="blockdata"}.